 Attainable – Students have the pre-requisite knowledge and skills and the course is long enought that students can achieve the goals.

 Relevant – The skills or knowledge described are appropriate for the course or the program in which the course is embedded.

 Time-bound – State when students should be able to demonstrate the skill (end of the course, end of semester, etc.).

-The most difficult aspect of writing learning goals for most instructors is ensuring the goals are measurable and achievable.
+The most difficult aspect of writing learning goals for most instructors is ensuring the goals are measurable and attainable.
 In an introductory science course, students may be expected to recall or describe basic facts and concepts.
 In a senior humanities course, students may be expected to conduct deep critical analysis and synthesis of themes and concepts.
 There are numerous aids online that suggest action verbs to use when writing learning goals that are measurable and achievable.
 These aids are typically structured by Bloom’s Taxonomy – a framework for categorizing educational goals by their challenge level.
 Below is an example of action verbs aligned with Bloom’s Taxonomy.